quantstamp/ethsingapore-bounties/README.md

 # Submission instructions

-Please send all materials to `@yoheioka` on Telegram.
+Please send all material and questions to yohei@quantstamp.com.

 # Quantstamp Prize for ETH Singapore Bounty